mark-watson/hy-lisp-python-book/manuscript/preface.md

 I thank my wife Carol for editing this manuscript, finding typos, and suggesting improvements.

 I would like to thank Pascal (Reddit user chuchana) for corrections and suggestions.
+I would like to thank Carlos Ungil for catching a typo and reporting it.